 Tenure-track (those who are Assistant Professors trying to earn tenure) and tenured positions are the most costly for universities.
-Many universities are now increasing the number of non-tenured track positions to lower-cost positions, especially when research is not involved.
+Many universities are now increasing the number of non-tenured track positions, especially when research is not involved.
 These positions are often referred to as "lecturer" or "instructor" and do not provide opportunities for promotion.
-Fortunately, some universities, including UNL, are making changes to recognize non-tenure track positions as a desired career path.
+Fortunately, some universities, including UNL, are making changes to recognize nontenure track positions as a desired career path.
 At UNL, we now have "Professors of Practice" which also follow Assistant, Associate, and Full levels.
 Still, the disadvantages of these positions are